This post may contain affiliate links.

 And if you eat both the bone marrow and the chicken paté and then you need a nap and miss your one day in Montreal, don’t blame me.

-One day in Montreal – stroll along Rue Saint-Denis and Boulevard Saint-Laurent
+Stroll Along Rue Saint-Denis and Boulevard Saint-Laurent

 Finished eating?
 Wander along Rue Saint-Denis and the parallel Boulevard Saint-Laurent to look at the boutiques and vintage shops, soak up the Left-Bank-in-Paris atmosphere and wear off some lunch calories (no one told you to eat that third piece of bread).